rebalhassan/sentry-ai-python/README.md

 ## 🎯 What is Sentry-AI?

-Sentry-AI is a **privacy-first, local-first** log analysis tool that combines:
+Sentry-AI is a log analysis tool that combines:

 - **RAG (Retrieval Augmented Generation)** for intelligent log querying
 - **Helix Vector** — a novel DNA-like encoding system for log pattern mining
 - **Markov Chain Anomaly Detection** for identifying unusual log sequences
 - **Semantic Vector Search** for finding similar log entries
-- **LLM Integration** (local Ollama or cloud OpenRouter) for natural language answers

-Unlike cloud-based solutions, Sentry-AI runs entirely on your machine.
-Your logs, your analysis, your privacy.
+Unlike cloud-based solutions, Sentry-AI can run entirely on your machine if you want to.
+Your logs, Your business.

 ---

-## 🧬 The Science Behind Helix Vector
+## The Science Behind Helix Vector

 ### DNA Encoding: How It Works